teclone/rollup-all/README.md

 ## About Project Maintainers

-This project is maintained by [harrison ifeanyichukwu](mailto:harrisonifeanyichukwu@gmail.com), a young, passionate full stack web developer, an [MDN](https://developer.mozilla.org/en-US/profiles/harrison-feanyichukwu) documentator, maintainer of node.js [xml-serializer](https://www.npmjs.com/package/@harrison-ifeanyichukwu/xml-serializer) [R-Server](https://github.com/harrison-ifeanyichukwu/r-server) and other great projects.
+This project is maintained by [harrison ifeanyichukwu](mailto:harrisonifeanyichukwu@gmail.com), a young, passionate full stack web developer, an [MDN](https://developer.mozilla.org/en-US/profiles/harrison-feanyichukwu) documentator, maintainer of w3c [xml-serializer](https://www.npmjs.com/package/@harrison-ifeanyichukwu/xml-serializer) project, node.js [R-Server](https://github.com/harrison-ifeanyichukwu/r-server) and other amazing projects.

-He is available for hire, ready to work on `PHP` projects, `Node.js` projects, `React` and `Angular` projects and stuffs like that.
+He is available for hire, ready to work on amazing `PHP`,  `Node.js`,  `React`,  `Angular`,  `HTML5`,  `CSS` and database projects.
 Looks forward to hearing from you soon!!!